HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_medium_config.md

 ## Conclusion

 There are several factors that can affect the performance of DX in Kubernetes.
-Changes in the number of running nodes, number of pods, and the capacity of individual pods can improve its performance.
+Changes in the number of running nodes, number of pods, and the capacity of individual pods can improve HCL DX performance.

 !!!note
      Performance tuning for a Kubernetes DX cluster must be conducted for the particular workloads involving the number of concurrent users.
 Refer to the [DX Core tuning guide](../traditional_deployments.md) for further enhancements.